htcondor/htcondor/docs/grid-computing/introduction-grid-computing.rst

 is not able to run the job (due to a lack of currently available machines), the job flocks to another pool.
 A second advantage to using flocking is that the user (who submits the job) does not need to be concerned with any aspects of the job.
-The user’s submit description file (and the job’s
+The user's submit description file (and the job's
 **universe**\ :index:`universe<single: universe; submit commands>`) are independent of the flocking mechanism.